brainboxdotcc/DPP/docpages/02_building_a_bot.md

 In this panel, you can get your bot token.
 A bot token looks like this: `OTAyOTMxODU1NTU1MzE3ODUw.YXlm0g.9oYCt-XHXVH_z9qAytzmVRzKWTg`

-\note Don't share this token with anybody!
+\warning **Do not share this token** with anybody!
 If you ever somehow compromise your current bot token or see your bot in danger, you can regenerate the token in the panel.

+## Adding the bot to your server

+Once you've created your bot in the discord developer portal, you may wonder:
+> Where is my bot now, I can't see him on my server?!

+That's because you've created a bot application, but it's not on any server right now.

+So to invite the bot to your server, you must create an invitation URL.

+1. go again into the [Applications page](https://discord.com/developers/applications) and click on your bot.
+2. Go to the "OAuth2" tab and click on the subpage "URL Generator".

+\image html create_application_navigate_to_url_generator.png

+3. Select the "bot" scope.
+If your bot uses slash commands, also select "applications.commands".

+You can read more about scopes and which you need for your application [here](https://discord.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes).

+4. Choose the permissions required for your bot to function in the "Bot Permissions" section.

+\note For bots with elevated permissions, Discord enforces two-factor authentication on the bot owner's account when added to servers that have server-wide 2FA enabled.

+5. Copy and paste the resulting URL in your browser.
+Choose a server to invite the bot to, and click "Authorize".